 LCEF establishes a line of credit for each participating district based on the district's program performance; this line of credit is evaluated and adjusted by LCEF annually in July.
-As of and for the years ended January 15, 2020 and 2019, we had an unsecured line of credit with LCEF in the amount of \$429,578 and \$405,088, respectively.
-Borrowings under the line bear interest at the current rate of 3.875%.
-As of and during the years ended January 15, 2020 and 2019, there were no borrowings against this line of credit.
+As of and for the years ended January 15, 2021 and 2020, we had an unsecured line of credit with LCEF in the amount of \$438,029 and \$429,578, respectively.
+Borrowings under the line would bear interest at the current rate of 3.875%.
+As of and during the years ended January 15, 2021 and 2020, there were no borrowings against this line of credit.